Skip to main content

 Verify access

-# Check admin API is running
+# Admin API is up

 curl -s http://localhost:2019/config/ | head -5